 But now, it’s coming to light that some so-called scientific truths are being based on bogus research.
 In 1998, Dr. Andrew Wakefield published an article in the prestigious medical journal, The Lancet, in which he claimed that the standard measles, mumps, and rubella vaccines might cause autism in children.

 However, Dr. Wakefield had fudged his research results, and it wasn’t until 2010 that the fraud was exposed.
 By then, thousands of parents had been persuaded by the study to refuse to have their children vaccinated against common and preventable diseases.

 A couple of recent examples illustrate how dangerous scientific lying can be:

-- January 2019 – At least 30 people, mostly unvaccinated children, came down with measles in Washington state; and
+- January 2019: At least 30 people, mostly unvaccinated children, came down with measles in Washington state.

-These illnesses may seem trivial but they can and do lead to complications and a fatality rate of one or two per thousand infections.
+These illnesses are not trivial, as they can and do lead to complications and fatalities.

 The Media Gets Suckered

 In an effort to deliver balanced coverage, media tries to present all sides of an argument, although sometimes only one side makes any sense.
 There is no equivalence in the global warming story that allows those who deny it’s happening on the same platform of the 97 percent of scientists who say it is.
 So, activists who spread stories about how vaccines cause autism get to share a debate forum with physicians who say the fears are groundless.